-- Flight delays and last-minute cancellations causing travelers to miss important meetings.
+- Flight delays and last-minute cancellations causing travellers to miss important meetings.

-- An injury or other medical condition meaning travelers need to cancel or reschedule a planned trip.
+- An injury or other medical condition meaning travellers need to cancel or reschedule a planned trip.

-- Severe weather may disrupt travel routes, preventing travelers from arriving at their destination on time.
+- Severe weather may disrupt travel routes, preventing travellers from arriving at their destination on time.

-- Serious illness during travel could involve emergency medical evacuation or even a last-minute change to a traveler’s trip to get them out of the country and back home.
+- Serious illness during travel could involve emergency medical evacuation or even a last-minute change to a traveller’s trip to get them out of the country and back home.

 - Checked luggage containing important business equipment, presentation materials or personal items like credit cards doesn’t arrive on time or gets stolen.